zephyrproject-rtos/chre/README.md

 There are notes regarding initialization under ``platform/include/chre/platform/init.h`` that will also be helpful.

+### Important Considerations

+Platforms are required to implement support for invoking the constructors and destructors of global, non-POD types at load and unload time, respectively.
+This is required for both the runtime and nanoapps.

 ## Coding conventions

 There are many well-established coding standards within Google.
 The official